Royals vs. Athletics Player Props Betting Odds

-Brent Rooker and Vinnie Pasquantino are among the players with prop bets available when the Oakland Athletics and the Kansas City Royals play at Kauffman Stadium on Friday (starting at 8:10 PM ET).
+Player prop betting options for Vinnie Pasquantino, Brent Rooker and others are available in the Kansas City Royals-Oakland Athletics matchup at Kauffman Stadium on Saturday, starting at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!